UpThemes/wp-pjax/README.md

 #### Coming up

 Easy way to filter the element pjax works on and filter the content that wordpress serves up.

+---

+#### Contributing

+If you'd like to contribute, you're in luck because I'm accepting pull requests.
+I'll review and then tie them in if they make sense.
+Thanks!